Contact

 About

-Renowned for intelligent investigation and piercing insight, Diana distinguished her career as a trailblazer, breaking the glass ceiling when few women gained roles on Wall Street.
+Renowned for intelligent investigation and piercing insight, Diana distinguished her career as a trailblazer, breaking the glass ceiling when few women were accepted on Wall Street.
 She engages audiences with her singular perspective, putting lessons from complex financial history into everyday simplicity.
-Passionate for rectifying wrongs and holding lawbreakers accountable, Diana shares the mistakes of the past as cautionary tales for today's economy in hopes of preventing future calamity.
+Through vivid storytelling and intelligent insights, Diana highlights past faults as cautionary tales in hopes of preventing future calamity.

 Content